Cafédirect

-Cafédirect is a UK-based alternative trading organisation.
+Cafédirect is a UK-based alternative trading organisation that sells Fairtrade coffee and tea.

 History

 Cafédirect was founded in 1991 by Oxfam, Traidcraft, Equal Exchange Trading and Twin Trading as a response to the 1989 global collapse in coffee prices.
 Its aims was to "give coffee bean, cocoa and tea growers a larger slice of the purchase price for the products".